Governor General's Body Guard: North-West Rebellion

-The South African War
+South African War

 The GGBG, as a regiment, supplied some 50 men to augment the small Canadian Regular Army for service in South Africa in 1900.
-Lt HZ Cockburn earned the Victoria Cross while serving as a volunteer with the Royal Canadian Dragoons during this conflict.
+Lieutenant Hampden Cockburn earned the Victoria Cross while serving as a volunteer with the Royal Canadian Dragoons during the war.

-The Great War
+Great War

 The GGBG, like all of the militia during the First World War, was not activated for duty, but rather assisted in raising numbered battalions for the Canadian Expeditionary Force and recruiting to fill the CEF ranks.
 Thousands of Toronto's citizens were recruited through the GGBG for service in the trenches.
 The GGBG supplied soldiers for the 3rd Bn, 2nd Bn, 4th CMR, 216th Bn, 124th Bn to name a few.

-1920s-1930s
+1920s–1930s

-In 1936 the regiment was amalgamated with The Mississauga Horse to become The Governor General's Horse Guards.
+In 1936 the regiment was amalgamated with The Mississauga Horse to become the Governor General's Horse Guards.